inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## SUMMARY (tile)

-Epidural
-Motor Block Assessement

 ## CLASSIFICATION

+### Number of patients on epidural

-The epidural data on the front tile is a real time view of (a) the number of patients who are currently on an epidural shown as a number (at each refresh looks back and collect all the current epidural flowsheets), (b) the average time between motor block assessments.
+The epidural data on the front tile is a real time view of (a) the number of patients who are on an epidural (using above eligiblity criteria of volume infused within the last 12 hours) shown as a number (at each refresh looks back and collect all the current epidural flowsheets), (b) the average time between motor block assessments.

-Calculate the number of patients who are currently on the unit and have had epidural volume 7001026 documented in the last ?12 hours.
+Calculate the number of patients who are currently on the unit and have had a number equal to or greater than zero in epidural volume flowsheet 7001026 documented in the last 12 hours.
+Discharged patients are not included.

 Present this number on the front tile as 'number of patients on epidural'.

+### Average time between motor block assessments (a) Day and (b) night

 ## [B] Floorplan labelling